osalvador/ReplicaDB/docs/src/content/docs/cli/parallelism.md

 The standalone CLI runs all entries in a multi-table catalog sequentially;
 `jobs` controls work within the current table rather than table-level parallelism.

+Parallel reads also increase active source and sink connections.
+Stop raising `jobs` when throughput flattens, database waits rise, or the host approaches its memory or file-descriptor limits.
+A larger worker count is not a substitute for a selective source predicate or a suitable sink key/index strategy.